annegillet/POO/README.md

 # My First Oriented Object Programming Project

-This project combine several tools such as
-> SQL database,

-> Describe table from a csv file you can download on your own

-> Random Forest Model on MNIST database
+This project is about a the movements of a Robot which can becom a New Generation Robot if we want to.

 ## Getting Started